intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 ### Standard Hosting Name Rules

-`SERVER_NAME` _must_ conform to standard host naming rules and each element of the hostname must be from 1 to 63 characters long.
+The `SERVER_NAME` _must_ conform to standard host naming rules and each element of the hostname _must_ be from 1 to 63 characters long.
 The entire hostname, including the dots _must not_ exceed 253 characters long.

 Valid characters for hostnames are ASCII(7) letters from a to z (lowercase), the digits from 0 to 9, and a hyphen.
-However, **do not**  start a hostname with a **hyphen**.
+However, **_do not_**  start a hostname with a **_hyphen_**.

 ## Per-node Inventory Variables

 The table below lists all the variables understood by Nauta's inventory system.
-Some variables are required for all servers in the inventory, some are only required for some, and some variables are entirely optional.
+Some variables are required for all servers in the inventory and some variables are optional.

 Variable Name | Description | Req? | Type | Default | Used When | Value |
 --- | ---  | --- | --- | --- | --- | ---